 If possible, explain your position in terms that relate to the Member's district or state.
 Provide information on the status of affairs in their state.
-This helps them identify with the problem and understand why they need to be of assistance.
+This helps them identify with the problem and understand why this should be important to them.